ratulSharker/UITabbarItem-CustomBadge/README.md

 Feel free to file an issue if there any.

+##Change log 2.0.3
+1. version 2.0.2 was pointing in the wrong tag 2.0.1, thats why cocoapod was installing previous version files.
+Cocoapod doesn't support resubmission of same version, thats why a new version is needed to introduced to resolve the problem.

 ##Change log 2.0.2
 1. Two new animation class are added as the default animation class.